Epic-Breakfast-Productions/OpenQuarterMaster/docs/sphinx/source/index.rst

 Welcome to the Open QuarterMaster docs!
 This site is a comprehensive look at everything Open QuarterMaster!

-Open Quartermaster is an open source inventory management system, designed to be simple to use yet powerful and extendable.
+Open QuarterMaster is an open source inventory management system, designed to be simple to use yet powerful and extendable.
 The last inventory management system you will ever need!

 Quick Links
 -----------